 Bertolet Memorial Library will be closed on Monday, September 7th, in observance of Labor Day.

 Are you the kind of person who loves to read mysteries?
 Do you wish you could discuss a mystery or suspense novel with like-minded readers?
 Then join us for the ‘Wednesday WhoDunIt’ book discussion group.
 Our first hour-long discussion will be on Wednesday, September 23 at 10:30 a.m.
 We will meet outside, if weather permits; if not, the discussion will be held in the library meeting room.
 Masks will be required.

 For this meeting, bring your best-loved mystery or a book by your favorite mystery/suspense author to share with others…and bring a friend.
 No registration is necessary.
 Questions?
 Call us at (815) 738-2742

 We are excited to announce Family Story Time!
 We now have time slots available for you to sign your family up for a private Story Time session with our new Youth Director, Jana Schlukebir.
-These sessions will be held weekly starting August 6th and will be 20-30 minutes long.
+These sessions will be held weekly on Thursdays and will be 20-30 minutes long.
 Each week will include a story and an art project.
 Here is what to expect:

 Registration is required to reserve your time slot.
-Register through the Sign Up Genius link below or by calling 815-738-2742.
+Register by Wednesday at 5 pm through the Sign Up Genius link below or by calling 815-738-2742.

 Masks will be required for everyone three and older who is medically able to wear one, and when you show up for your session, we will do a quick temperature check.